 Karen Wyatt is a retired hospice doctor, and her podcast, End of Life University, has been a mainstay of the holistic death movement for years.

-In this video interview, Melody and I explore some of the ways that the built and natural environments around us impact how we live, and how we die, and we talk about the larger collective death and rebirth period that we’re currently navigating.
+Melody and I explore how the environments around us impact how we live and die We also talk about the collective death and rebirth period we’re currently navigating.

-In this conversation, Michael and I unpack what a ritual is; explore how we loosen our fixation on the physical and the outer and the visible and the tangible; how grief and grieving differ; and how to understand our life as a spiral rather than a relentless trajectory.
+Michael and I unpack what a ritual is, explore how grief and grieving differ, and how to understand our life as a spiral rather than a linear trajectory.

-This conversation with Karen Johnson, was recorded during the pandemic.
-The video covers a host of topics, including grieving, mourning and healing at a distance, rituals for pregnancy loss, and creating new cultural models for meeting grief and loss.
+This conversation covers a host of topics, including grieving, mourning and healing at a distance, rituals for pregnancy loss, and creating new cultural models for meeting grief and loss.

 A heartfelt conversation about why funerals matter, and how rituals are important for both the living and the dead, and why funerals need to make space for tears and laughter.

 This interview explores a yogic perspective on the different types of death, how to prepare for death, and